-Heterogeneity occurs because servers are gradually provisioned and replaced over the typical 15-year lifetime of a DC [4, 19, 23, 27, 31].
-At any point in time, a DC may host 3-5 server generations with a few hardware configurations per generation, in terms of the specific speeds and capacities of the processor, memory, storage and networking subsystems.
+Heterogeneity occurs as servers are gradually provisioned and replaced over the typical 15-year lifetime of a datacenter infrastructure [Barroso and Hoelzle 2009; Hamilton 2010, 2009; Kozyrakis et al. 2010; Mars and Tang 2013; Nathuji et al. 2007].
+At any point in time, a DC may host 3 to 5 server generations with a few hardware configurations per generation, in terms of the specific speeds and capacities of the processor, memory, storage, and networking subsystems.
 Hence, it is common to have 10 to 40 configurations throughout the DC.
 Ignoring heterogeneity can lead to significant inefficiencies, as some workloads are sensitive to the hardware configuration.
-Figure 1 shows that a heterogeneity-oblivious scheduler will slow applications down by 22% on average, with some running nearly 2x slower (see Section 4 for the experimental methodology).
-This is not only suboptimal from the user's perspective, but also for the DC operator as workloads occupy servers for significantly longer.
+Figure 2(a) shows that a heterogeneity-oblivious scheduler will slow applications down by 22%